hrshmistry/component-library/README.md

-# student portfolio site
+# Component Library for portfolio site

-Hey welcome, portfolio coming soon!

-for now, i know:

-1. JavaScript
-1. Node.js
-1. repl.it
-1. CHALK
+HTML and CSS to make a Component Library.